MoritzBlumer/inversion_scripts/windowed_pca/README.md

 - 'chr1' and '35000000' are set for <chromosome name> and <chromosome length>
 - <window size> is set to 1 Mbp ('1000000'), because the sample dataset is downsampled to 10% of the original SNPs, and a relatively large window size is required to have enough (>100) variants per window
 - <step size> is set to 100,000 bp ('100000'), resulting in overlapping windows.
-- <filter column name> is set to 'primary_id' and <filter column value> to the previously defined $sample_ids variable to provide a list of samples to include (since \$sample_ids contains all samples in the metadata, all samples are included; to include e.g. only samples from species_1, set <filter column value> to 'species' and <filter column name> to 'species_1')
+- <filter column name> is set to 'id' and <filter column value> to the previously defined $sample_ids variable to provide a list of samples to include (since \$sample_ids contains all samples in the metadata, all samples are included; to include e.g. only samples from species_1, set <filter column value> to 'species' and <filter column name> to 'species_1')
 - <color column name> is set to 'inversion_state', resulting in all individuals with the same inversion states having the same color in the output sliding window plot
 - <variance threshold> and <mean threshold> are set to the default values, for details see source code.